Glass Construction Details

 - Regular Glass countertops are available in thicknesses from ½” - 1”.

-- The natural color of glass is slightly green, due to the iron content.
+- The natural color of the glass is slightly green, due to the iron content.

 - Low-Iron Glass, also known as “Water White”, “Starfire” and “Diamante” is available.
 This has very little green color when viewed through the edge.
 We recommend this type of glass when back painting.